 Unexplained changes in behavior, such as erratic job performance or suddenly taking extended breaks, can indicate drug addiction in the workplace.

-These shifts may result from the effects of substance abuse on cognitive and emotional functions, impacting an employee’s ability to effectively carry out their responsibilities.
+These shifts may result from the effects of substance use disorder on cognitive and emotional functions, impacting an employee’s ability to effectively carry out their responsibilities.

 Decline In Job Performance